Auelocks/Friday_Night_Lights/README.md

 ![Actual_Predicted](Resources/Model_Output_Images/Actual_vs_Predicted.png)

 Step 6: Several efforts were made to improve the model results by incorporating rock typing using K-Means clustering (see section on K-Means) as a separate variable and also building separate models for each of the different rock types.
+However, none of these efforts seemed ot improve the model quality or output.

 ### Categorical Variable Treatment
 Since machine learning algorithms cannot operate directly on label data, they need to be converted into numeric data.
 The team pursued various alternatives to encode the two categorical variables present - Landing Zone (which indicates the subsurface vertical location where the well is drilled) and County (which segregates the wells geographically).